 We have found that most Pivots that come with a set of trucks do not perform as well as homemade and aftermarket Pivots.
 There are exceptions in the precision truck category but for the most part, stock cups should be replaced if you are interested in high performance from your equipment.

 Stock Disadvantage: Low performance & universal styles (one size) so there are a lot of compromises here.

 Homemade Advantages: High performance and made specifically to your specifications and requirements.

 Homemade Disadvantages: You need access to the proper tools and the knowledge to accomplish the task.
 You also need a source of high quality materials which are expensive and not readily available.

-In conclusion, pivots are finally being recognized as a very important component that affects the overall performance of any skateboard system.
+In conclusion: Pivots are finally being recognized as a very important component that affect the overall performance of any skateboard system.
 For a modest outlay of cash you can transform a sloppy performer into a precise, smooth turning machine.